Petr-Kovalev/punched-cards-mnist-poc/README.md

 Press "Enter" to exit the program...
 ```

-### Best results chart:
+### Best result chart:
 ![Preview1](./docs/images/chart.png)

 ### Interesting facts:
 * Recognition accuracy on a best 512 bit punched card is 68.5%
 * One (global top) punched card works better or equal than set of top punched cards per specific label on any bit length
 * Starting from bit length 128 there are cases when all the inputs per specific label of the punched card are unique
 * Test set accuracy increasing linearly with the doubling of the punched card bit length up to 512.
-But after that no improvements (due to no punched cards ranking algorithm except max distinct inputs count)
+But after that no improvements (due to the lack of punched cards ranking algorithm except max distinct inputs count)

 ### Questions to answer:
 * How to rank the punched cards when all the inputs per specific label are unique?